Grass Valley Marks Infinity's NAB LAUNCH

 SanDisk has developed the professional-grade Extreme III CompactFlash memory cards, which will be used for Infinity.
 Current professional-grade CompactFlash cards on the market hold 8 GB, with 16 GB capacities expected to arrive.

 Grass Valley also announced that Avid, Apple, HP, Cineform, Main Concept, MOG Solutions and Telestream have joined its new Open Alliance Partner initiative, designed to promote interoperability with Infinity.
 In addition, REV PRO drives are now a standard feature on all turnkey Grass Valley NewsEdit and EDIUS NLE systems.
-MOBILE TV

 With mobile video and IPTV technology expected to be a big attraction on the NAB2006 show floor this year, Grass Valley executives promoted the company's position as a leader in IP-based platforms.
 The company's acquisition of Thales Broadcast and Multimedia in 2005 is expected to play a big part in Grass Valley's future IP strategy.